haslamdb/humann3_tools/README.md

 ### Step 3: Verify Installation

-To verify that HUMAnN3 Tools is installed correctly:
+To verify that humann3-tools is installed correctly:

 ```bash
 # Make sure biobakery3 is activated